IAA-InvCodes/G-MILOS/README.md

 ### Libraries

-The following libraries are needed by G-MILOS:
+The following libraries are needed:

 - [CFITSIO](https://heasarc.gsfc.nasa.gov/fitsio/) (Oldest version tested 3.3.4.0)
 - [GSL](https://www.gnu.org/software/gsl/) (Oldest version tested 1.13-3)

 There are different ways to install them depending on the operating system.
-In Ubuntu 18.04, we used the following commands:
+On Ubuntu you can use the following commands:

 CFITSIO